Maryam308/FarmVenture-frontend/README.md

 ---

-## User Stories

----

-## ERD Diagram

----

-## Assets & Inspiration
+## Attributions

-Images, videos, and layout inspiration for this project were sourced from [Pinterest](https://www.pinterest.com/), focusing on visual appeal and modern UI.
+Images, and layout inspiration for this project were sourced from [Pinterest](https://www.pinterest.com/), focusing on visual appeal and modern UI.

 > These assets are used for educational purposes and UI/UX inspiration only.
 All rights belong to the original creators.